- Tour Barcelona's Gaudí-designed architectural highlights

 After the ride, you'll transfer back to your hotel in the capital.
 In the afternoon, you'll have free time to continue exploring the city on your own.
 If you're a history buff with an interest in archeology, there are some fascinating sites in and around Maó.

 Right outside the city are the megalithic monuments of Trepucó and Talatí de Dalt.
 These are the remains of settlements from the Talaiotic culture, a society that existed during the Iron Age.
-Another archeological gem near to the capital is the 19th-century Mola Fortress.
+Another archeological gem near the capital is the 19th-century Mola Fortress.
 This impressive stone stronghold was commissioned by Queen Elizabeth II of Spain to protect Maó's port.

 For more history, visit the Museo de Menorca.
 It offers fascinating exhibits detailing Menorca's cultural timeline over the centuries and includes ancient sculptures, ceramics, tools, and jewelry.
 Plus there's also 19th-century art, antique furniture, and photographs.

-Day 8: Menorca Free Day - Optional Kayak Tour
+Day 8: Free Day in Menorca

 Today is a free day to enjoy however you see fit.
 If you choose to hit the beach and spend your time sunbathing, no one will fault you.

-However, if you're traveling during the summer months, you can opt for a kayak tour along Menorca's coast.
+If you're traveling during the summer months, you can opt for a kayak tour along Menorca's coast.
 There are a number of routes around the island, including a tour of coastal caves.
 This four-hour trip leaves from the beach of Es Canutells, on the southeast side of the island.
 After three hours of paddling, you'll reach the Cala Coves, an area famous for pebbly beaches, clear waters, and limestone cliffs containing dozens of caves you can explore on foot.

 You can also choose the Mongofre route, which leaves from Na Macaret.
 This beach is located on the northeast of the island just above Albufera des Grau National Park.
 Over a couple of hours, you'll stop at a number of protected areas along the coast plus Arenalet de s’Enclusa and Mongofre.
 These uncrowded beaches are ideal due to their remote location and lack of road access.